saicone/ezlib/README.md

 ## Features

 ### Append into parent
-Ezlib allow you to append dependencies into parent class loader just setting "true" at the final on load method.
+Ezlib allow you to append dependencies into parent class loader just setting "true" at the final of load method.
 ```java
 Ezlib ezlib = new Ezlib();